List of minor Apogee Software video games: Trivia Whiz

 Trivia Whiz is a general trivia game written for MS-DOS, published by Apogee Software.
 It was originally published by George Broussard under Micro F/X Software, before he joined Apogee.

 Trivia Whiz was distributed as shareware.
 It consists of five volumes (named Volume 1 to 5), with only the first volume distributed as shareware, and the rest available commercially.
 Each volume has 100 multiple choice questions on a large variety of topics.

 The game was discontinued, and it was later re-released as freeware by Apogee in December 2005.

 Word Whiz

 Word Whiz is a trivia game written for MS-DOS, published by Apogee Software.
 It consists of various questions about different English words.

 Word Whiz was distributed as shareware.
 It consists of four volumes (named Volume 1 to 4), with only the first volume distributed as shareware, and the rest available commercially.
 Each volume has 100 multiple choice questions, each one about a specific word.

 Word Whiz is written in Turbo Pascal 5.0 and the source code was for sale for $100.

-The game was discontinued, and it was later re-released as freeware by Apogee in December 2005.
+The game was discontinued, and was later re-released as freeware by Apogee in December 2005.
 The source code for the game was released as free software under the GPL-2.0-or-later license on March 20, 2009.